tqnnlabs/tqnn-anyengine-api/README.md

 🔑 Authentication

-Every customer receives an API key tied to subscription tier.
+Customers receive an API key tied to a subscription tier.

 Send via HTTP header:

 x-api-key: YOUR_TQNN_API_KEY

-Usage is tracked at runtime.
+Usage is tracked at runtime

-Quotas are enforced.
+Quotas are enforced

-Overage requests are billed automatically.
+Overages are billed automatically

-Substrate logic is never exposed.
+Core substrate logic is never exposed